 Using Lighthouse by Google (Recommended)

-Lighthouse by Google is similar to Google PageSpeed Insights (but better) as it's actively developed and offers up more data.
+Lighthouse by Google is similar to Google PageSpeed Insights (but better) as it's actively developed and offers more data.

-Using Lighthouse requires their Google Chrome Extension, the service is free and it will offer up more info than just PWA support.
+Lighthouse requires their Google Chrome Extension, the service is free and it will offer up more info than just PWA support.

 Using Google Chrome or your browsers dev tools.